Christian democracy: Personalism

 Personalism has generally been the underlying basis in Christian democracy that leads to human rights, especially in relation to a right to life, a right to family and a right to aid, a right to suffrage, freedom of conscience, and freedom of religion.

+Modern personalist views also are inspired by ecologist values.
+Rowan Williams contrasts personalism, which he describes as a relation between humans and God, to modern-day capitalism, which is focused only on endless economic growth, which is harmful to the natural environment.

 Solidarity and social capitalism

 The Christian democratic political economy has not tethered itself to one "third way" between capitalism and socialism, but rather various ways between capitalism and socialism.
 Over time, Christian democrats moved from solidarism to a social market economy.

 Initially, many Catholic political movements in the 19th century opposed capitalism and socialism equally, as both were based on materialism and social conflict.
 Initially, the system that Catholics advocated was one of corporatism, based on bringing back a guild-organized economy.
 The idea was a society where individuals were organized by their economic position.
 In these corporatist systems, the fathers were the head of families.
 One of these conceptions was that of Franz von Baader, who advocated for proletariat enfranchisement in the corporatist system.
 Baader is recognized as the first person to advocate for workplace codetermination.
 Codetermination would become a key point of unity amongst the Christian democratic trade unions.
-In the 19th century and early 20th century, the Lutheran social Christians advocated an authoritarian view of corporatism, and the neo-Calvinist corporatist idea has been credited as an inspiration for the polder system that currently exists in the Netherlands.
+In the 19th century and early 20th century, the Lutheran social Christians advocated an authoritarian view of corporatism, and the Neo-Calvinist corporatist idea has been credited as an inspiration for the polder system that currently exists in the Netherlands.
 Many of these corporatisms would advance the idea of replacing the elected parliament with corporative parliament recognizing the various corporate estates of the nation; industrialists, small businesses, peasants, landowners, workers, etc. The papal encyclical Rerum Novarum would recognize some of the principles behind corporatism.

 The Christian democratic notion of corporatism was found within Heinrich Pesch's solidarism.
 Pesch's solidarism argued for international solidarity based on shared humanity, national solidarity based on shared nationality, familiar solidarity for family members, and class and cross-class solidarity based on shared interests in the workplace.
 This latter solidarity focused on occupational associations advancing collective interests, codetermination, and a "third house of parliament" that would advise on economic matters.
 Heinrich Pesch's idea of corporatism would be a qualified notion of subsidiarity.
 Pesch's ideas would be influential in the Papal Encyclical Quadragesimo Anno, given that Pesch's disciple Oswald von Nell-Breuning would draft the document.
 Quadragesimo Anno was significant in legitimatizing the push for a corporatist system and subjected it to the notion of subsidiarity.
 Around this time, corporatism became increasingly prominent among young Catholics frustrated with parliamentary politics and, in many instances, would inspire authoritarian and fascist regimes movements in Austria, France, Spain, Portugal, and Germany.
 Eventually, corporatism fell out of the political debate due to this association with authoritarian and fascist regimes.